Side-view mirror: Other requirements

 More commonly in cars manufactured since the 2000s, side mirrors may be manually or electrically folded in, to protect them when the car is parked or being washed in an automated car wash.
 Passing cars can easily clip protruding side mirrors; the folding capability helps protect them from harm.

 ECE Regulation 46 requires that side mirrors be mounted such that they swing away when struck by a test cylinder meant to represent a pedestrian.

 Until March 1983, the Japanese Ministry of Transport did not allow cars to be registered without mirrors on front fenders, so the mirrors were mounted far forward atop the front fenders.
 More recent Japanese-specification vehicles have side mirrors similar to those in other countries.
 Taxi drivers and other professional drivers retain a preference for the wing-mounted mirrors as they feel that they work better in extremely tight traffic.

 U.S. Federal Motor Vehicle Safety Standard 111 requires that convex side-view mirrors must have a curvature radius of between 889 mm and 1651 mm.
 Canada Motor Vehicle Safety Standard 111 stipulates a range of between 890 mm and 1800 mm.
 Neither the U.S. nor the Canadian standard allows for aspheric mirrors.
 The European ECE Regulation 46 used throughout most of the world permits planar, convex, and/or aspheric mirrors on either side of the vehicle.
-American research suggests non-planar driver side mirrors may help reduce crashes.
+American research suggests non-planar driver-side mirrors may help reduce crashes.

 Digital

 In 2018, side mirrors in a form of camera and display were introduced for a better peripheral recognition upon driving.
-It has advantages over conventional ones as it may provide wider angle of sight and less air resistance without obstructing driver's frontal view, though the first of these problems can be alleviated in regular mirrors by adjusting them such that the view presented offers only minimal overlap with that of the interior mirror.
+It has advantages over conventional ones as it may provide wider angle of sight and less air resistance without obstructing the driver's frontal view, though the first of these problems can be alleviated in regular mirrors by adjusting them such that the view presented offers only minimal overlap with that of the interior mirror.

-Problems with digital mirrors include difficulties relating to the inherent lack of binocular vision (such as impaired depth perception, and the requirement for the viewer to readjust focus to the distance of the mirror surface instead of merely the distance to the object), as well as from problems related to both the reduced dynamic range and the sensitivity of a camera in low light conditions.
+Problems with digital mirrors include difficulties relating to the inherent lack of binocular vision (such as impaired depth perception, and the requirement for the viewer to readjust focus to the distance of the mirror surface instead of merely the distance to the object), as well as from problems related to both the reduced dynamic range and the sensitivity of a camera in low-light conditions.
 This type of mirror also needs power to function.

-These side mirrors are applied to various types of vehicles such as Hyundai Ioniq 5, Audi e-tron.
-Mercedes-Benz introduced such a system 2018 in the Actros under the name "MirrorCam".
+These side mirrors are installed on various types of vehicles such as the Hyundai Ioniq 5 and Audi e-tron.
+Mercedes-Benz introduced such a system in 2018 in the Actros under the name "MirrorCam".